Could Rudy Giuliani face a perjury charge?

 He did the same with another favorite tale cited by Trump and others endeavoring to undo the election.
 Through his testimony, Giuliani referred to an Election Night video recording of vote-counting employees in Fulton County, Georgia, as proof of fraud.
 He maintained this footage “shows demonstrably the theft of about 40,000 ballots in front of your eyes.”
 It does not.

 Trump and his comrades have claimed this security-camera video caught election workers waiting for inspectors to leave and then stuffing ballots that were in suitcases hidden under a table.
 That’s false.
-As the Washington Post “Fatchecker” column noted—a week prior to Guiliani’s testimony—”The surveillance video, which comprises four security camera feeds, shows no irregularities, illegal behavior or evidence of malfeasance on behalf of poll workers.
+As the Washington Post “Factchecker” column noted—a week prior to Giuliani’s testimony—“The surveillance video, which comprises four security camera feeds, shows no irregularities, illegal behavior or evidence of malfeasance on behalf of poll workers.
 The supposed ‘suitcases’ have been repeatedly identified by election officials as the standard boxes used in Fulton County to transport and store ballots.
 The video also fails to show any act of hiding or obscuring any ballots or election materials.”
 Georgia officials have found no wrongdoing related to this video.
 The “Factchecker” awarded this claim its top rating of “Four Pinocchios.”

 Yet there was Giuliani, who had vowed by signing the witness form to present information that was “true and correct,” pushing a discredited and false story.
 At one point in the hearing, state Rep. Peter Merideth, a Democrat, confronted Giuliani and asked him why various Republicans—secretaries of state, state legislators, Attorney General Bill Barr—had all affirmed the vote count or challenged Trump’s allegations of fraud.
 “Are all these Republicans lying?”
 Merideth asked Giuliani.
 “Are they complicit.
 Are they incompetent?”
 In response, Giuliani said, “I’d ask you to calm down and take a look at the video tape from Fulton County.”
 He added, “It shows you quite clearly 40,000 votes being stolen.”